2010 NMAPC ZISA Criteria

 1. The contractor must have a written company safety program that includes a management commitment to the Zero Injury philosophy.

-3. Work hours submitted must be comprised of at least 80% direct hire craft hours on a single NMAPC project for an identified owner.
+3. Work hours submitted must be comprised of individual contractor direct hire craft hours on a single NMAPC project for an identified owner/client.

-4. An award is given to recognize injury-free work from the previous calendar year (ex: January 1, 2009 - December 31, 2009), or multiple years beginning with January 1, 2000, as long as the Agreements are in effect and the scope of work or project is or remains under the National Maintenance Agreements or National Power Generation Maintenance Agreements program.
+4. An award is given to recognize injury-free work from the previous calendar year (ex: January 1, 2023 - December 31, 2023), or multiple years beginning with January 1, 2000, as long as the Agreements are in effect and the scope of work or project is or remains under the National Maintenance Agreements or National Power Generation Maintenance Agreements.

 5. Eligible projects must have zero OSHA recordable injuries.
 Projects with fatalities, days away, restricted or transferred (DART) cases or OSHA recordable injuries are not eligible.